talama/talama.dev/src/data/blog/_2025/_soketys_python/sockets_python.md

 Connection: close\r\n
 ```

-header, or the server might keep the connection open since **HTTP/1.1** defaults to the use of *persistent connections* allowing multiple requests and responses to be carried over a single connection.
-[RFC 9112, §9.3](https://www.rfc-editor.org/rfc/rfc9112.html#name-persistence).
+header, or the server might keep the connection open since **HTTP/1.1** defaults to the use of *persistent connections* allowing multiple requests and responses to be carried over a single connection. ( [RFC 9112, Section 9.3](https://www.rfc-editor.org/rfc/rfc9112.html#name-persistence) ).

 Which brings us to the final version of our very first HTTP "sentence":